Ramaunspoken/Microverse/README.md

 # Project Name
 HELLO MICROVERSE
 > Description of the project.
-Jus a basic and simple html and css page
+Just a basic and simple html and css page

 ## Built With